 After three weeks

-As I write this, it’s now 23 days after my angiogram, and while I can still feel discomfort in the Angio-Seal area, it no longer hurts.
+As I write this (after my first angiogram), it’s now 23 days after my angiogram, and while I can still feel discomfort in the Angio-Seal area, it no longer hurts.
 It’s more like I can feel it, and if anything it’s a very mild pain.
 The page I linked to states that it can take 60-90 days before the collagen seal goes away completely, but since I can walk at a normal pace and also sleep on my right side, I’m much happier these days.

 Thanks for the post AI, had one about a week ago and was wondering how much longer ...
 2 more weeks sounds ok, fingers x'd!